ethereum-optimism/optimistic-specs/specs/guaranteed-gas-market.md

 be bought with L1 ETH via a gas burn or by buying it directly.
 If they request less gas than the stipend, they will not be charged.

+We provide XX,XXX amount of gas in the stipend.
+TODO - should this be price rather than gas based??

 ## Limiting Guaranteed Gas

 The total amount of guaranteed gas that can be bought in a single L1 block must